 Vermont’s home study enrollment process requires written notice to the Commissioner [of education].
 Title 16 describes the process: “A home study program shall send a written enrollment notice to the Commissioner whenever it intends to enroll a child.
 Enrollments at home study programs shall expire on July l.
 If a home study program intends to re-enroll a child for the following school year, a new notice under this section is required and may be submitted at any time after March l.

 A notice under this subsection shall include the following: (l) The name and age, month and year of birth, of the child.
-(2) The names, mailing addresses, town of legal residence, and telephone numbers of the parents or guardians of the child.
-(3) For each child enrolled during the preceding year, any assessment of progress required under sub-section (d) of this section.
+(2) The names, mailing addresses, the town of legal residence, and telephone numbers of the parents or guardians of the child.
+(3) For each child enrolled during the preceding year, any assessment of progress required under subsection (d) of this section.
 (4) For each child not previously enrolled in a Vermont public school or Vermont home study program, independent professional evidence on whether the child has a disability.
-A comprehensive evaluation to establish eligibilities for special education is not required, but may be ordered by a hearing officer after a hearing under this section.
+A comprehensive evaluation to establish eligibilities for special education is not required but may be ordered by a hearing officer after a hearing under this section.
 (5) Subject to the provisions of subsections (k) and (l) of this section, for each child being enrolled for the current year, a detailed outline or narrative which describes the content to be provided in each subject area of the minimum course of study, including any special services or adaptations to be made to accommodate any disability.
 Methods and materials to be used may be included but are not required.
 (6) The names, addresses, telephone numbers, and signatures of the persons who will provide the ongoing instruction in the subject areas specified in subdivisions 906(b)(1), (2), (4), and (5) of this title.
 (7) The signatures of all custodial parents or guardians who are legally authorized to make educational decisions for the student.”

 Additionally, home study parents/teachers are required to conduct annual progress assessments for each student in the home study program.
 Assessments must be completed for “each area of the minimum course of study.”
 Detailed instructions for conducting the assessment can be found in Vermont’s April 2014 Guidelines for Home Study.